-Lisa Moore is a Georgia based artist, whose work is currently part of the Form, Figure, Gesture exhibition at the Anne Neilson Fine Art Gallery.
+Lisa Moore is a Georgia-based artist, whose work is currently part of the Form, Figure, Gesture exhibition at the Anne Neilson Fine Art Gallery.
 The painting above titled, ‘Every Moment a Lifetime’ was my absolute favorite from the exhibition, and I knew from the moment I saw it in the gallery that I wanted to learn more about the artist behind this stunning piece.

-You grew up in Northwest Georgia in a community of artists, educators and free thinkers.
+You grew up in Northwest Georgia in a community of artists, educators, and free thinkers.
 When did you know that you wanted to become an artist and how did the community around you influence your decision?

 I’ve always been a painter and an artist.
 I was in the corporate world for a long time and my ability to apply creativity and confidence to solve challenges served me well.
 Those two traits were fostered by my parents and other family members.
 We were allowed to solve our own problems and praised for doing so.
 No one came behind me and “redid” my work or critiqued my drawings.
-I was given a college level anatomy and figure drawing book by my artist aunt when I was 10.
+I was given college-level anatomy and figure drawing book by my artist aunt when I was 10.
 I found the human form to be so beautiful.
 I was taught if I wanted something like being a majorette, or making an A, I had to do the work.
 So work ethic and creativity were fostered.
 Confidence has to go hand in hand with creativity and I was given a lot of responsibility early on so I gained the confidence in myself to try new things and be ok if it didn’t work out.
 Just keep solving until the challenge is met.
 Growing up in a small town, for me, was a fantastic foundation for being an artist.
 There is so much community around you when you are in school.
 So many people supporting you.
 I was lucky.

-To me an artist is anyone who can look at any type of work and solve the problems presented to them in a creative manner.
-That is where being allowed to think freely and do things how I wanted to worked for me.
-My parents being both public educators and closet hippies focused on outcome and not how I got to the outcome.
-Of course I had to conform to some processes and rules much like painting.
+To be an artist is anyone who can look at any type of work and solve the problems presented to them in a creative manner.
+That is where being allowed to think freely and do things how I wanted to work for me.
+My parents being both public educators and closet hippies focused on the outcome and not how I got to the outcome.
+Of course, I had to conform to some processes and rules much like painting.
 You have to mix the mediums with the paint the correct way or your work will not last, but to push those boundaries.
 Learn the rules then use them to your advantage was what I was taught.
 Use your mind.
 You may find a better way.

 So in short, I am not a painter expressing any kind of pain or angst.
 I am a part of the lucky few who had support pretty much for anything I wanted to do.
-But, neither my undergrad nor masters is in Fine Art.
+But, neither my undergrad nor master’s is in Fine Art.
 I am drawn to so many things and had a hard time choosing a major.
 I took my talent for granted and pursued it as a hobby until I was 40.
 I then found the space in my life to have my own business creating my own work.
-So for two years I have been doing this 42 ?… just kidding 15 years..55 ?.
+So for two years, I have been doing this 42 ?… just kidding 15 years..55 ?.

 I am inspired by… The beauty of the figure both human and horse in motion or at rest.
 The feeling of love and joy when watching children at play and the history of old worn out buildings.I love capturing the essence of those people, places or things and bringing their soul forward to view and feel.